Beach Water Testing in Niagara

 Regardless of the beach posting status, it is recommended that you monitor weather and water quality factors before swimming.

-We sample public beaches in accordance with the Ontario Ministry of Health and Long-term Care beach water sampling standards.
+Each beach is sampled between one to two times per week based on annual assessments and public usage, and in accordance with the Ontario Ministry of Health and Long-Term Care beach water sampling standards.

 Page Feedback Did you find what you were looking for today?